 We took a minimalist approach to stocking up for baby, and those careful decisions made me think about applying these principles to the rest of the house.
 Clutter definitely makes me feel anxious and can affect my mood over time.

 I decided to give it a try and sat down with Marie Kondo’s book while on maternity leave.
 It was an easy read and clearly outlined her process.
-I was ready to start tidying up!.
+I was ready to start tidying up!

-Getting Started With Marie Kondo
+Marie Kondo Review

 I thought I was pretty good about regularly going through my clothes to clean out unwanted items, but I found there was still quite a bit that could be purged in this category.
 There were items I’d hung onto because I’d only worn them a couple times, but when I thought about it, I didn’t want to wear them again.
 The fit or the print wasn’t quite right, and wearing them didn’t make me feel good or happy.
 I gave myself permission to let them go and filled up a trash bag.